Table of Contents

 7. Temporary Anchorage Devices (TADs)

 Temporary anchorage devices are mini-screws made of titanium.
-They’re usually used in oral surgeries, but recently orthodontists have started using them to help anchor and shift more stubborn teeth.
+They’re usually placed in the gum between the teeth.
+They’re mostly used in oral surgeries, but recently orthodontists have started using them to help anchor and shift more stubborn teeth.

 Installing TADs is quick and pain-free.
+Additionally, cleaning TADs doesn’t require any complicated procedures.
 Once the teeth are aligned, TADs can be easily removed.

 8. Robotic Wire Bending Technology